tjcork/n8n-data-manager/readme.md

 # Use Dated Backups by default (Optional, true/false, defaults to false)
 DATED_BACKUPS=true

-# Default Restore Type (Optional, all/workflows/credentials, defaults to all)
-RESTORE_TYPE="all"

 # Enable Verbose Logging by default (Optional, true/false, defaults to false)
 VERBOSE=false